jaytreelove/IntroToProg-Python-Mod06/README.md

 ## Assignment 06

 Assignment 05 used Lists and Dictionaries to create a "To-Do List" app.
-This assignment improves that script with the addition of Function.
+This assignment improves that script with the addition of Functions and Classes.

 ### Functions